search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.8 out of 5 stars 17,805 reviews
+Excellent 4.8 out of 5 stars 28,126 reviews

-First, let’s quickly run down what the registered agent’s role (For more information, please see our what is a registered agent page) is in the American business landscape.
-A registered agent is an individual or a business entity that has a physical address in the state you’re doing business in.
-This person or company is responsible for receiving important government document deliveries, then alerting you of the delivery and forwarding the documents to you.
+Before covering the Model Registered Agents Act, it’s important to clarify what a registered agent is first.
+A registered agent is an individual or a business entity that has a physical address in the state where a business operates.
+This person or company is responsible for receiving important government document deliveries, then alerting the business owners about the delivery and forwarding the documents to them.

-What Is the Model Registered Agents Act?
+What is the Model Registered Agents Act?

 The Model Registered Agents Act was an effort led by the American Bar Association and the International Association of Commercial Administrators to standardize the rules and regulations surrounding the role of the registered agent for American businesses.